Andrea Rispoli: Parma and loans

 In January 2010, Rispoli was sold to Parma F.C. in a co-ownership deal for €3.5 million, on a 4 1/2-year contract.
 Concurrently, Alessandro Budel and Nicolás Córdova moved to Brescia in a co-ownership deal for €2.5 million and €1 million respectively, who were free agents 1 1/2 years ago.
 Rispoli returned to Brescia on loan until 30 June 2010.

 On 30 August 2010, Rispoli left for fellow Serie A team U.S. Lecce on loan along with Manuel Coppola.
 In June 2011, both Brescia and Parma gave up the retained registration rights to the opposite side for free.

 On 1 July 2011, Rispoli and Paolo Castellini were exchanged with Jonathan Biabiany.

 After Sampdoria did not buy him, on 3 July 2012 he left for Calcio Padova, once more on loan.

 Palermo

 On 2 February 2015, he moved to Palermo in a temporary deal, with an option to purchase.
 At the end of year he was released from Parma, due to the club's bankruptcy, and signed a four-year contract with Palermo.

 He was released on 30 June 2019 after his expiring contract was not renewed; soon afterwards, Palermo was excluded from Serie B.

 Lecce

 On 13 August 2019, Rispoli signed Serie A club Lecce.

 Crotone

 On 8 September 2020, Rispoli signed a 2-year contract with Crotone.
 On 31 August 2021, the contract was terminated by mutual consent.

 Return to Parma

 On 9 December 2021, he returned to Parma in Serie B.

 Cosenza

 On 9 July 2022, Rispoli signed with Cosenza in Serie B.

+Return to Crotone

+On 1 February 2024, Rispoli returned to Crotone on a 1.5-year deal.
+That was his first Serie C club.